 Those small "black line" roads are scenic and fun to travel, but reading the road maps and finding your direction is more of a challenge to the navigator.

-We contend that if you get used to reading road maps, you can get anywhere!
+We love using our GPS when it works.
+It's very handy, but we contend that if you get used to reading road maps, you can get anywhere!